Copy number calling pipeline¶

 cnvkit.py segment Sample.cnr -o Sample.cns

-By default this uses the circular binary segmentation algorithm (CBS), which
+By default this uses the circular binary segmentation algorithm (CBS), but with

 Fused Lasso additionally performs significance testing to distinguish CNAs from regions of neutral copy number, whereas CBS and HaarSeg by themselves only identify the supported segmentation breakpoints.